-The APCO shall issue a permit that contains terms and conditions, including all terms required under CFR 40 § 70.6 (a) and (c) of this part to determine compliance, allowing for the trading of emissions increases and decreases within the stationary source solely for the purpose of complying with a voluntary emissions cap established in the permit independent of otherwise applicable federal requirements, provided that:
+The APCO shall issue a permit that contains terms and conditions that allow for trading of emissions increases and decreases within the stationary source solely for the purpose of complying with a voluntary emissions cap established in the permit independent of otherwise applicable federal requirements provided that:

 - a.
-The requirements of subsections 1.a., 1.c., and 1.d., above, are met; - b.
+The requirements of subsections 1.a., 1.c., and 1.d., above, are met: - b.
 The terms and conditions are approved by the APCO as quantifiable and enforceable; and - c.
 The terms and conditions are consistent with the applicable preconstruction permit.

-A permit condition shall require that a responsible official provide written notice to the U.S. EPA and APCO 30 days in advance of a change by clearly requesting operational flexibility under this subsection of Rule 217.
+A permit condition shall require that a responsible official provide written notice to the U.S. EPA and APCO 30 days in advance of a change by clearly requesting operational flexibility under this subsection of Rule 500.
 The written notice shall describe the change, identify the emissions unit which will be affected, the date on which the change will occur and the duration of the change, any change in emissions of any air pollutant, whether regulated or not, and any new emissions of any air pollutant not emitted before the change, whether regulated or not.